OkeBahnsen/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Candidate in Political Science at the [Graduate School of Economic and Social Sciences (GESS)](https://gess.uni-mannheim.de/) at the University of Mannheim and a research associate at the [University of Mannheim](https://www.uni-mannheim.de/en/).
+I am a PhD Candidate in Political Science at the [Graduate School of Economic and Social Sciences (GESS)](https://gess.uni-mannheim.de/) at the [University of Mannheim](https://www.uni-mannheim.de/en/).
 My substantial research focuses on **coalition politics** and **electoral behavior**, especially on pre-electoral coalition politics and how it affects electoral behavior.
 Methodologically, I am interested in **experimental research** conducted both in the laboratory and in large-scale population-based surveys.
 I am also engaged in **agent-based modeling**, which I use to study party competition and opinion dynamics.